wror/wror.github.io/_posts/2024-3-3-integration.md

 Note that it's not necessarily the most upstream team which needs to be most proactive here;
 it's the most motivated team, the team that owns the overall feature.
-That team needs to make sure that downstream teams release their changes first, and that upstream release their changes afterwards.
+That team needs to make sure that downstream teams release their changes first, and that upstream teams release their changes afterwards.

 ### Regarding Testing
 In both approaches, teams test all their changes together in a test environment before releasing them to production.
 This doc describes how to transition the production environment to have the same configuration as that tested configuration.
-Generally intermediate configuations are not manually tested in any pre-production.
+Generally intermediate configuations are not manually tested in any pre-production environment.
 For example, no company manually tests downstream Team2's changes in isolation, before Team1's have been made.
 Instead this is handled by automated regression tests, and production checkouts after release.